-Wales Brown, BS, is a ZERO TO THREE Fellow.
-He has dedicated his life to helping parents build stronger, healthier connections with their children throughout upstate New York and beyond.
+In Memoriam.
+Wales Brown, MS, was a ZERO TO THREE Fellow (Class of 2014-16) who dedicated his life to helping parents build stronger, healthier connections with their children throughout upstate New York and beyond.

 For nearly 30 years, Wales developed and implemented collaborative programs focusing on in-home preservation, parent education, and reunification of families with histories of abuse and neglect.
 His ability to connect with parents and children of varying backgrounds, his immense knowledge, and his dedication have led to state and national recognition in his field.
 He was a nationally recognized Certified Family Life Educator (National Council on Family Relations) and is a New York State Certified Senior Parent Educator.
 He also served on the Executive Committee of the National Parent Education Network (NPEN) where he was elected to serve a three-year term (2016-2019).

 Wales’ personal and professional background made him uniquely qualified to work with the children and families of Northeast Parent & Child Society for the past 25 years.
 He was responsible for coordinating and teaching parenting groups for parents of children in different age groups through selected evidence-based curriculums.
 In addition to group processes, he provided intensive individual in-home consultations and was a clinician in a supervised visitation program, coordinating and coaching visits using a coached visiting model and working with birth parents to build parenting skills and parental bonding.